jsh139/InterviewExercises/README.md

 - The object is to get all of the tests in the Tests.cs file to pass by modifying the ParenTester class (Test-Driven Design).
 - Candidates will likely get the first few tests to pass using if statements, but as the tests get harder and brackets and curley braces are introduced, we'd like them to think outside the box.
-- The ideal solution uses a Stack<T>.
+- The ideal solution uses a Stack<T> rather than a bunch of variables.

 ## CleaningProductExercise